 1. Kings Beach

 At the North Shore of Lake Tahoe lies one of the most popular beaches in the area.
-Kings Beach dazzles with its yellow sand that many folks love spending time on to relax.
+Kings Beach dazzles with its yellow sand that many folks love relaxing on.
 Both tourists and locals flock to this place since it’s among the best beaches in Tahoe.

 There’s also a picnic site and playground where kids can have a good time as you bask on the warm sand.
 If you want to enjoy the beautiful views of the entire lake in full, a self-guided Lake Tahoe tour will do.